bcwalnja/snippets/README.md

-# snippets
+## Snippets

-Add phrases that you commonly use.
-Click copy to put them onto the clipboard.
+Snippets is a web app for storing and copying commonly used phrases.
+Click the copy button to put the phrase onto the clipboard.
+> Data is saved locally in your browser cache.